Published On: January 29, 2022

 You can ask the local merchants to send their boys to deliver grocery home.
 That’s a partnership hard to strike and can jeopardize your brand if any of the merchants couldn’t deliver.

-You can rather strike a partnership with mere delivery agency but that’ll take a toll on your commission.
+You can rather strike a partnership with a mere delivery agency but that’ll take a toll on your commission.

 If you receive a lot of delivery orders, the latter is more profitable as delivery partners fare you per delivery and then there is a minimum delivery cap.

-5. Create a revenue model
+Create a revenue model

-6. Develop a hyperlocal mobile app
+Develop a hyperlocal mobile app

 I looked around the internet and found these templates with essential features for customer app, merchant app and delivery boy app.